Uber, France spar over whether company is a transport service

 Referring to the penalties foreseen in the French law, Calvet said a "sledgehammer has been used to crack a nut."

-Tayeb Ismi-Nedjadi, a lawyer for the French public prosecutor, replied that Uber was no small company, so "when we're talking about using a sledgehammer to crack a nut, we're talking about a pretty big nut."
+Tayeb Ismi-Nedjadi, a lawyer for the taxi driver who brought the original case, replied that Uber was no small company, so "when we're talking about using a sledgehammer to crack a nut, we're talking about a pretty big nut."

-Uber is valued at $68 billion and its investors include Goldman Sachs and GV, formerly known as Google Ventures .
+Uber is valued at $68 billion and its investors include Goldman Sachs (GS.N) and GV, formerly known as Google Ventures (GOOGL.O).

-France said its law was not aimed at online services and would also have targeted people meeting travellers at airports and touting illegal taxi rides.
+France said its law was not aimed at online services and would also have targeted people meeting travelers at airports and touting illegal taxi rides.

 Joanna Hottiaux, a lawyer for the European Commission, said it was hard to imagine that people touting illegal taxi services could be so widespread as to require specific legislation.